-NASA to Launch First-ever Mission to Study Neutron Stars
+NASA to Launch First-Ever Mission to Study Neutron Stars

 Neutron stars and pulsars are the remnants of massive stars that, after exhausting their nuclear fuel, exploded and collapsed into super-dense spheres.

-Just one teaspoonful of neutron star matter would weigh a billion tons on Earth.
+Just one teaspoonful of neutron star matter would weigh a billion tonnes on Earth.

 "The nature of matter under these conditions is a decades-old unsolved problem," Gendreau said.